Power failures are often caused by extreme weather conditions like windstorms, snowstorms our icestorms.

-Power failures are usually short-lived.
-If they last several days, however, especially in winter, the consequences could be more serious, particularly for your health and safety.
+They are usually short-lived.
+If they last long, however, especially during the winter months, their consequences can be more serious for your health and safety.

 Preparing for a Power Failure

-- Always store the following items in a secure location:
+Always store these items in a readily accessible place:

-If you have a wood stove or fireplace, ensure you have enough firewood.
-Install a carbon monoxide detector and check it regularly to make sure it is working properly.
+If you have a wood stove or a fireplace, stock up on fuelwood.
+Install a carbon monoxide detector and test it regularly to make sure it is operating properly.

 - Listen to the news on the radio.

-- Disconnect all electrical appliances and electronic equipment, except one lamp for each floor, to protect appliances or equipment from damage due to a voltage surge when power is restored.
+- Disconnect all electrical appliances and electronic equipement, except one lamp for each floor, to protect appliances or equipment from damage due to a voltage surge when power is restored.

-- Do not open refrigerator or freezer doors unnecessarily.
+- Do not open the fridge or freezer unnecessarily.
 This will keep food frozen for 24 to 48 hours.

 - Unless your municipality indicates otherwise, open water taps to let a small stream of water flow and flush the toilet several times throughout the day to prevent pipes from freezing.

-- If you have a standby heating system, use it before your home gets too cold.
-If a standby heating system has to be connected to an existing chimney flue used by the furnace, turn off the standby heating system before you connect it.
+- If you have a standby heating system, turn it on before your home gets too cold.
+If your standby heating system has to be connected to an existing chimney flue used by the furnace, turn off the standby heating system before you connect it.